jjdblast/bigdata-pipeline_wiki/Setup-Cloud-Environment.md

 ## Logging Into Your Instance
 ### Linux/MacOS X
 * Use SSH to log in to your Cloud Instance using the `.pem` file created from the previous step
-* You may have to enter the password you used when you created the keypair in an earlier step
+* You may have to enter the password you used when you created the key pair in an earlier step
 ```
 ssh -i ~/.ssh/<your-pem-file> <your-username>@<your-cloud-instance-public-ip>
 ```